darth-c0d3r/neural-question-generation/README.md

 # Introduction

 Question Generation is the task of generating a question for a given answer-context pair.
 This repository contains the code to setup a pipeline to finetune and distill a Transformer model checkpoint for the task using the [HuggingFace](https://huggingface.co/) library along with other required utilities.
-More specifically, I've fine-tuned and distilled the distilbart checkpoint (`sshleifer/distilbart-cnn-6-6`) on the SQuAD dataset.
+More specifically, I've fine-tuned and distilled the distilbart summarization model checkpoint (`sshleifer/distilbart-cnn-6-6`) on the SQuAD dataset.
 The codebase is fairly generalized and can be used for other tasks as well with small changes.

 # Demo Links